jbcoe/value_types/DRAFT.md

 * Rename erroneous exposition only variable `allocator` to `alloc`.

+* Add drafting note on exception guarantees behaviour to `swap`.

 ### Changes in R5

 * Fix wording for assignment operators to provide strong exception guarantee.